KaushalThakkar/ReactDocument/ES6/Es6.md

 - **No constructor, No super keyword, No this keyword.
 It's ES6 syntax for class.**

-# 5. Spread & Resr Operators
+# 5. Spread & Rest Operators

  - Actually it's only operator three dots.  **`...`**